TAAL-GmbH/taal-client/README.md

 ### Reading data

-You can read data from the blockchain by clicking the Download button in the `History` page of the console or by by GETing from the Taal Client API.
+You can read data from the blockchain by clicking the Download button in the `History` page of the console or by GETing from the Taal Client API.

 ```c
 curl --location --request GET 'http://localhost:9500/api/v1/transactions/<txid>' \